 Tutorial#

-We will here write some code to create and manipulate quadratic expressions.
+You will write some code to create and manipulate quadratic expressions.
 With sympy this is not necessary as all functionality required is available within sympy however this will be a good exercise in understanding how to build such functionality.

 Problem